codegram/repository-template/.github/ISSUE_TEMPLATE/Bug_report.md

 ### Current Behavior

-[help:] # Which broken behavior are you experiencing?
+Which broken behavior are you experiencing?

 ### Expected behavior

-[help:] # A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen.

 ### Input Code

-[help:] # Please attach any code that could help replicate the behavior.
+Please attach any code that could help replicate the behavior.

 ### Environment

-[help:] # Please describe any relevant context that might be useful in order to debug the issue.
+Please describe any relevant context that might be useful in order to debug the issue.
 Examples are language/library versions, browser, etc.

 ### Possible Solution

-[help:] # Only if you have suggestions on a fix for the bug
+Only if you have suggestions on a fix for the bug

 ### Additional context/Screenshots

-[help:] # Add any other context about the problem here.
+Add any other context about the problem here.
 If applicable, add screenshots to help explain.